Did you know?

 What kind of fish is mackerel?

-Mackerel is a generic term for several species of fish in the Scombridae family, including tuna, bonito, and Spanish mackerel.
-Atlantic Mackerel (Scombrus scombrus), Pacific mackerel (Scomber japonicus), Spanish mackerel (Scomberomorus commerson), King mackerel (Scomberomorus cavalla), and Cero mackerel (Scomberomorus regalis) are the most common species consumed as food.
+Mackerel is a generic term for several species of fish in the Scombridae family, including tuna, bonito, and Spanish.
+Atlantic (Scombrus scombrus), Pacific (Scomber japonicus), Spanish (Scomberomorus commerson), King (Scomberomorus cavalla), and Cero (Scomberomorus regalis) are the most common species consumed as food.

 What are the potential health benefits of eating mackerel?

-A mackerel diet is high in protein, omega-3 fatty acids, vitamins B12 and D, selenium, and other nutrients.
-Some people eat mackerel for its potential health benefits, such as improved heart health, reduced inflammation, and improved brain function.
+It is high in protein, omega-3 fatty acids, vitamins B12 and D, selenium, and other nutrients.
+Some people eat for its potential health benefits, such as improved heart health, reduced inflammation, and improved brain function.
 It is important to remember, however, that a healthy and balanced diet includes a variety of foods from various food groups.

 About Ocean Info